List of Teen Titans members: Titans East

+DC X Sonic the Hedgehog

+While the Titans are mentioned, a few members appear:

 In other media

 Teen Titans animated series

 The main team consists of Robin (as leader), Beast Boy, Cyborg, Raven, and Starfire.
 They were joined by Terra for a brief period in the second season (she betrayed the Titans in the episode "Betrayal", but in "Aftershock Pt.
 2" she sacrificed herself to save them and defeated Slade for the time being).
 Titans East was formed at the end of the third season with Bumblebee (as leader), along with Aqualad, Más y Menos, and Speedy.
 Several Titans were given honorary membership over the course of the series, and they were all seen in the episode "Calling all Titans".